Fivell/policies/src/pages/policies/breach_policy.md

 ---

-To provide guidance for breach notification when impressive or unauthorized access, acquisition, use and/or disclosure of the ePHI occurs.
+To provide guidance for breach notification when impressive or unauthorized access, acquisition, use and/or disclosure of the PHI or PII occurs.
 Breach notification will be carried out in compliance with the American Recovery and Reinvestment Act (ARRA)/Health Information Technology for Economic and Clinical Health Act (HITECH) as well as any other federal or state notification law.